 - explanation of why the applicant and the applicant’s environment are suitable for the project

-The applicant should also account for their published works from the last 10 years.
+The applicant should also account a list of their published works from the last 5 years.

-A project that has been granted funding may be given the possibility, prior to year 3, to apply for an additional two years at the corresponding financial level.
-The above instructions also apply to such an application but the application must also include a presentation of the work that has been carried out within the project (max 10 000 characters).
+If an application is for an extension of a previous application, the above instructions apply.
+However, such an application should include a presentation of the work that has been carried out within the project (max 10 000 characters).

 C. Larger grants